 Don’t make this mistake.
-Spend your time where it will give you the most return, per hour spend.
+Spend your time where it will give you the most return, per hour spent.
 If you follow this simple advice, your chess strength will start increasing week after week.

 2. Not having a study plan

 Most people have no clue about the study plan.
-They have books, couple [dozens] of favorite websites, some chess DVDs and software.
-Most people think that the quantity of chess materials is the key to making progress at chess.
+They have books, a couple [dozens] of favorite websites, some chess DVDs and software.
+Most people think that quantity of chess material is the key to making progress at chess.
 Let me give you just one example.

 He did not study any single of his books from cover to cover.
 He did read some of the books, but he did not study it deeply.
 When I asked him why doesn’t he study his books, he said that he has too many and doesn’t know where to start and in what order to read them.